AMRIT KAUR

 MUSIC

-Born and raised in Tottenham and Edmonton in North London, Amrit Kaur is a singer-songwriter, Sarangi player, composer and vocalist in the genres of Indian classical, Panjabi folk, jazz, blues and soul.
-Vocally self-taught, she began learning the sarangi at age 13 and began touring internationally from the age of 14.
-Amrit is one of a handful of professional women Sarangi players in the world.
-Her sarangi teacher is Ustad Surjit Singh, senior disciple of maestro and sarangi pioneer, Pandit Ram Narayan.
-In 2017, she was awarded the People’s Choice Award for Achievement in Arts and Culture at the Asian Achievers Awards.
+Born and raised in Tottenham and Edmonton, North London, Amrit Kaur is a singer-songwriter, sarangi player, composer and vocalist whose work bridges Indian classical music, Punjabi folk, jazz, blues and soul.
+A self-taught vocalist, she began learning the sarangi at 13 and was touring internationally by the age of 14.
+Today, Amrit is recognised as one of the few professional female sarangi players in the world.
+She studies under Ustad Surjit Singh, senior disciple of the legendary sarangi pioneer Pandit Ram Narayan.
+In 2017, she received the People’s Choice Award for Achievement in Arts and Culture at the Asian Achievers Awards.

-Amrit is deeply passionate about live music experiences that take people on a journey, connect with themselves deeper and bring people together.
-Her notable performances include Glastonbury Festival, Jazz Cafe London, The Barbican, All Points East Festival, the UN General Assembly with the Bob Marley family, Somerset House Summer Series and multiple performances at the Jaipur Literature Festival.
-She has also featured in ensembles at Ronnie Scott’s Jazz Club and Cafe OTO.
-A press release for her recent show at the Barbican stated: “Kaur’s music blends vulnerability, Sikh spirituality and a bold stage presence and her live sets have become a talking point across the UK festival circuit.”
-Following a tour of the USA in 2018, her live show experience was described by OZY Magazine as ‘the place where Punjabi folk meets Aretha soul’.
-Soon after, she was discovered by legendary American record producer Rick Rubin and was invited to meet him in Malibu, California.
+At the heart of Amrit’s work is a passion for creating immersive live music experiences that foster connection, reflection and collective healing.
+Her performances have taken her to stages including Glastonbury Festival, Jazz Cafe London, The Barbican, All Points East Festival, Somerset House Summer Series and the Jaipur Literature Festival, as well as appearances at Ronnie Scott’s Jazz Club and Cafe OTO.
+She has also performed at the UN General Assembly alongside the Bob Marley family.
+A Barbican press release described her music as blending “vulnerability, Sikh spirituality and a bold stage presence,” with live performances that have become “a talking point across the UK festival circuit.”
+Following a US tour in 2018, OZY Magazine called her sound “the place where Punjabi folk meets Aretha soul.”
+Soon after, she was invited to Malibu by legendary producer Rick Rubin after he discovered her music.

-Amrit was named a BBC Introducing artist and BBC Asian Network’s Future Sounds 2020 artist.
-She has received radio play across national and regional radio stations.
-She has featured on award winning podcast, The Guilty Feminist, BBC Woman’s Hour with Anita Rani and her Glastonbury set was spotlighted by Cerys Matthews on BBC6 Music.
+Amrit was named both a BBC Introducing artist and a BBC Asian Network Future Sounds artist in 2020, receiving support across national and regional radio.
+She has appeared on the award-winning podcast The Guilty Feminist, BBC Woman’s Hour with Anita Rani, and was spotlighted by Cerys Matthews on BBC 6 Music following her Glastonbury performance.

-Amrit’s ability to traverse genres has allowed her to collaborate and perform with artists such as Ali Sethi for his BBC Maida Vale session, the pioneer of Jungle music – Congo Natty, and Bob Marley’s grandson, Skip Marley and house techno DJ BLOND:ISH.
-Amrit also featured on the new version of One Love with the Bob Marley family and artists around the world such as Raja Kumari for UNICEF, raising over $1 million dollars during the Covid-19 pandemic.
-The majority of her released catalogue is produced by Mercury Prize and Grammy-winning producer Jonathan Quarmby, recorded at the historic RAK Studios in London.
+Known for her fluidity across genres, Amrit has collaborated with artists including Ali Sethi for his BBC Maida Vale session, jungle pioneer Congo Natty, Bob Marley’s grandson Skip Marley, and house and techno DJ BLOND:ISH.
+She also featured on the global reimagining of One Love alongside the Bob Marley family and artists including Raja Kumari for UNICEF, helping raise over $1 million during the Covid-19 pandemic.
+Much of her released catalogue has been produced by Mercury Prize and Grammy-winning producer Jonathan Quarmby and recorded at the iconic RAK Studios in London.

 EDUCATION